cancerevo/AmpliconPE/README.md

 ## Why _not_ use a RegEx expression?

-Fuzzy RegEx libraries use sequence aligners, which _could_ mimic our functionality; however, this package is built around years of expreience addressing biases and contaminations in barcoding project.
+Fuzzy RegEx libraries use sequence aligners, which _could_ mimic our functionality; however, this package is built around years of expreience addressing biases and contaminations in barcoding project... and is _designed_ for FASTQ sequence analysis.
-Also, please consider merging your forward and reverse reads using [PEAR][1] before applying a RegEx expression.

 ## Usage